 - Peanut Butter: Mix in ⅓ to ½ cup peanut butter for a peanut butter flavor.

-- Chocolate: add in ½ cup of Lily's chocolate chips.
+- Chocolate: Add ½ cup of Lily's chocolate chips.
 You can add them in either whole, chopped, or melted.

-- Lemon: Add 1 teaspoon lemon extract or ¼ cup lemon juice for a lemony flavor.
+- Lemon cheesecake: Add 1 teaspoon lemon extract or ¼ cup lemon juice for a lemony flavor.

-- Topping suggestions: If you like to add fruit; cherries, blueberries, blackberries, strawberries, or raspberries are all lower-sugar fruits that would be great to add and still keep lower carb.
+- Topping suggestions: If you like to add fresh berries or fruit; cherries, blueberries, blackberries, strawberries, or raspberries are all lower-sugar fruits that would be great to add and keep lower carb.

 This recipe has 7 grams of carbs per serving.
 Additional nutritional information is calculated using an online calculator and can be found at the bottom of the recipe card.